chen-yang-yuan/mcDETECT/tutorial/tutorial.md

 Hyperparameters in `mcDETECT`:
 * `eps` $\epsilon$: numeric, searching radius in density-based clustering, default is 1.5 $\mu m$
 * `minspl`: integer, min_samples in density-based clustering, default is `None`.
-Users can manually define `minspl` and thus disable the automatic parameter selection.
+Users can manually define `minspl` and thus disable the automatic parameter selection process.
 * `grid_len`: numeric, side length of square grids over the tissue region (used in calculating the tissue area), default is 1 $\mu m$
 * `cutoff_prob`: numeric, cutoff probability in parameter selection for min_samples, default is 0.95
 * `alpha` $\alpha$: numeric, enhancing factor in parameter selection for min_samples, default is 5